What is in store as the Premier League resumes?

 Newcastle (13th)

-Newcastle will feel they need a few more points to be absolutely sure of avoiding the drop and boss Steve Bruce will see it as a nine-game audition to impress the club’s prospective new owners.
-Bruce will lose his job in the summer to a high-profile manager if reports are true, so he will be looking at this period as a chance to save himself.
+Newcastle will feel they need a few more points to be absolutely sure of avoiding the drop and boss Steve Bruce will see it as a nine-game audition should the club’s proposed takeover go through and he has new owners to work with.

 Southampton (14th)